bigfix/developer.bigfix.com/site/reference/types/file.md

 # line starting with &lt;string&gt; of &lt;file&gt; : file line

-Same as line &lt;string&lt; of &lt;file&lt;, returns the lines of the given file that start with the specified string.
+Same as line &lt;string&gt; of &lt;file&gt;, returns the lines of the given file that start with the specified string.

 # locked of &lt;file&gt; : boolean